-Sydney is a third-year graduate student in the Memory and Cognition Lab.
+Sydney is a fifth-year graduate student in the Memory and Cognition Lab.
 She completed her B.S. in Psychology at Grand Valley State University in Grand Rapids, Michigan.
 Sydney is broadly interested in studying memory and attention, especially in the aging population.
 She is currently studying how older and younger adults differ in their ability to separate and integrate information across episodes in memory.
 To relax, she practices yoga and goes thrift shopping.

-Paige is a first-year graduate student in the Memory and Cognition Lab.
+Paige is a third-year graduate student in the Memory and Cognition Lab.
 She completed her B.S. in psychology at Stetson University in Deland, Florida.
 Paige is deeply interested in understanding the mechanisms underlying memory and forgetting processes and how these affect well-being.
 Outside of her studies, she enjoys playing competitive golf and going on adventurous hikes.